chromium/chromium/docs/security/sheriff.md

   [go/url-spoofs](http://go/url-spoofs) for a guide to triaging these.
 * **SQLite bugs** can be assigned to mek@.
 CC drhsqlite@ for upstream issues.

+Note that **even when you are handing off triage to another team or point of contact**, it is your responsibility to ensure that the `Security_Severity` and `FoundIn` fields are set as soon as possible (and definitely before the end of your sheriffing shift).
+Work with your point of contact to set these.
+For instance, you may want to set initial/provisional values for these fields and ask them whether it matches their understanding.

 Tips for reproducing bugs:

 * Assume that test cases may be malicious.
 You should only reproduce bugs